Paul Guest (rower): Art collector

-Personal life
+Personal life and death

-In 2008 he was a guest at the Taj Mahal Hotel in Mumbai during the 2008 Mumbai attacks.
+In 2008, he was a guest at the Taj Mahal Hotel in Mumbai during the 2008 Mumbai attacks.
 He was barricaded in his room during the incident and was led to safety afterwards by hotel staff.

+Guest died in Melbourne on 15 March 2026, at the age of 87.

 His brother Peter Guest was also an Australian Olympic rower who also rowed at the 1960 Summer Olympics.